GdKent/CHAL/README.md

-**C-HAL** (pronounced "kal") is a modular framework for orchestrating structured dialectic debates between multiple large language model (LLM) agents.
+**C-HAL** (pronounced "kal") is a framework for orchestrating structured dialectic debates between multiple large language model (LLM) agents.
 Each agent represents a distinct philosophical, logical, or epistemological position.
-The system manages multi-stage debates  that consist of challenges, rebuttals, adjudication, and synthesis, with the goal of resolving disagreements, generating insight, refining collective understanding, and work toward a unified internal belief convergence among the agents.
+The system manages multi-stage debates that consist of challenges, rebuttals, adjudication, and synthesis, with the goal of resolving disagreements, generating insight, refining collective understanding, and working toward a unified internal belief convergence among the agents.

+This repository serves as the official open-source implementation of C-HAL.
+For more thorough details regarding the scientific development and workings of C-HAL, please see the paper (**INSERT PAPER HERE**).

 ---

 ## Purpose

 C-HAL serves as both a philosophical exploration tool as well as an active direction of research in agentic AI.
-It simulates how a council of intelligent agents might reason, argue, and converge toward truth when equipped with different assumptions and reasoning styles - partly inspired by complex reasoning systems in brains and complex societies, similar to Minsky's "Society of Mind".
+It simulates how a council of intelligent agents might reason, argue, and converge toward truth when equipped with different assumptions and reasoning styles - partly inspired by complex reasoning systems in the human brain as well as complex societies, similar to Minsky's "Society of Mind".

 It is designed for:
-- Researchers studying multi-agent alignment, reasoning, and analyzing the evolution of complex belief systems in AI
+- Researchers studying multi-agent alignment, reasoning, and the evolution of complex belief systems in AI
-- Philosophers interested in formalized dialectics
+- Philosophers interested in formalized dialectics as well as thoughtful exploration of deep, enigmatic, and unanswered questions at the heart of humanity
-- Prompt engineers building complex agent architectures
+- Prompt engineers building complex agentic architectures
-- Developers exploring LLM debates and optimization in latent prompt spaces
+- Developers exploring LLM capabilities and optimization in latent prompt spaces

 ---

-## Core Features
+## Primary Features

-- **Multi-Stage Debate Orchestration**
+- **Structured Multi-Stage Debate Orchestration**
-  Includes briefing, opening positions, critique generation, rebuttals, adjudication, belief updates, and a final synthesis for clear expositional prose.
+  Includes univeral briefing, opening positions, critique generation, rebuttals, adjudication, internal belief updates, and a final synthesis for clear expositional prose.

 - **Agent Prompt Architecture**
   Agents are instantiated via a combination of a *universal prompt* and a *persona-specific prompt*, allowing for structured diversity.
+Each agent maintains a current internal belief system that is altered throughout the course of the dialect.

 - **Belief Trajectories & Visualization**
-  Track agent belief embeddings over the course of the dialect using attention-driven (BERT-like) embeddings and dimensionality reduction techniques (e.g., UMAP).
+  Track agent internal belief embeddings over the course of the dialect using attention-based (BERT-like) embeddings along with dimensionality reduction techniques (e.g., UMAP).

 - **Support for Multiple LLM Providers**
-  Easily integrate OpenAI, Anthropic, and other model APIs.
+  Easily integrate OpenAI, Anthropic, Google, and other model APIs.

-- **Extensible Pipeline**
-  Each stage is modular and customizable for research or philosophical use cases.

 ---